zammad/zammad-user-documentation/extras/profile-and-settings.rst

       Administrators can learn more
       `here <https://admin-docs.zammad.org/en/latest/manage/trigger/system-notifications.html>`_.

 :Out of Office:

-    Schedule out-of-office periods in advance, and designate a substitute to handle your tickets while you’re gone.
+    Schedule absence periods in advance, and designate a substitute to handle your tickets while you're gone.

     Your substitute will receive all your ticket notifications during your absence, and have a custom :doc:`overview </basics/find-ticket/browse>` created to help keep track of your tickets.

-    .. note:: 🔔 You **will** continue to receive notifications while you are out-of-office!
+    .. note:: 🔔 You **will** continue to receive notifications while you are absent.

 :Overviews:
    Tired of the overview order your admin decided on?
 This section allows you to choose an overview order that fits you the best.

-   You can back to the default instance ordering at any time by using the upper right button "Reset overview order".
+   You can revert to the default instance ordering at any time by using the upper right button "Reset overview order".

    .. hint:: 🤓 Your admin has no power here